-The OfficeServ 7200 MIS daughter card provides two inputs for connecting to customer provided external music sources.
-Each system can support one MIS card.
+The OfficeServ 7400 MIS daughter card provides two inputs for connecting to customer provided external music sources.
+Each system can support one MIS card per LP40 (maximum 3).
 These sources can be used to provide background music, or any of the varied Music On Hold (MOH) uses.